-I have been employed with CBCS at Headquarters for over 14 years now, my current post being Operations Manager.
+I have been employed with Cruse Scotland at Headquarters for almost 18 years now, my current post being Chief Operating Officer.
 It is a demanding role, with one constant theme…. never a dull moment!

 Prior to joining Cruse, I was employed with the NHS working in the Tayside Area Clinical Psychology Department for 11 years.
 I have also undertaken CBCS training in working with bereaved adults.